-There are electrical symbols posted on the schematics that will indicate the color of the wire, its thickness or size and other important details about that particular circuit such as connector locations.
+There are electrical symbols posted on the schematic that will indicate the color of the wire, its thickness or size and other important details about that particular circuit such as connector locations.

 Identifying the color of the wire is important for accurate diagnosis.
 If you test the wrong wire you will go down the wrong branch of the tree chart.